 Home

-If you’ve walked through an antique store, or ate dinner at grandma’s house, you have likely seen these classic PYREX bowls and casserole dishes.
+You have likely encountered these classic PYREX bowls and casserole dishes.
+This happens if you’ve walked through an antique store.
+You may have also seen them when eating dinner at grandma’s house.
 The set you see is from their Town and Country collection.
 Prices started at $3.95 when this ad was published in the May 1963 edition of Good Housekeeping.

 Everything looks delicious.
 When’s supper?